rasterio/rasterio/README.rst

 License
 -------

-See LICENSE.txt
+See LICENSE.txt.

 Authors
 -------

-See AUTHORS.txt
+See AUTHORS.txt.

 Changes
 -------

-See CHANGES.txt
+See CHANGES.txt.